 Details of global paedophile network heard in case of Newry student

-Thousands of new victims expected to be identified across the world, court old
+Thousands of new victims expected to be identified across the world, court told

 The defendant appeared via video link to Newry magistrates court.
 Photograph: Google Street View